-The central business district in downtown Dallas remains closed to pedestrians and traffic for the ongoing police investigation.
+The central business district in downtown Dallas remains closed to pedestrians and traffic.
 The City of Dallas released a map of the off-limit areas.

 US President Barack Obama said he was “horrified” at the Dallas attack and those responsible would be held “fully accountable.”

 “We still don’t know all the facts but we know that there has been a vicious, despicable and calculated attack on law enforcement,” Obama said following a meeting with European officials at a NATO summit in Poland on Friday.

 “We are horrified over these events and we stand unified with the people and the police department in Dallas.”

 Early Friday morning, there were dozens of officers in the corridor of the ER at Baylor Medical Center, where other injured officers were taken.
 The mayor and police chief were seen arriving there.

 Brown said that it appeared the shooters “planned to injure and kill as many officers as they could.”

 The search for the shooters stretched throughout downtown, an area of hotels, restaurants, businesses and some residential apartments.

 The area is only a few blocks away from Dealey Plaza, where President John F. Kennedy was assassinated in 1963.
 Some of the injured officers were taken to Parkland Hospital.